Vietnam.vn - Nền tảng quảng bá Việt Nam

 Analysis by Pyenson and Ryosuke Motani, a paleontologist at the University of California, Davis, concluded that Perucetus could have weighed 60 to 70 tons, about the size of a sperm whale.
 They also analyzed blue whale fossils and came up with a new estimate of the species' weight.
 They concluded that blue whales weighed up to 270 tons, much larger than previous estimates of 150 tons.
 That makes them the heaviest known species in the history of the animal kingdom.

-Perucetus first attracted attention in 2010, when Mario Urbina, a paleontologist at the Museum of Natural History at the National University of San Marcos in Lima, Peru, came across a bone in the desert of southern Peru.
+Perucetus first attracted attention in 2010, when Mario Urbina, a paleontologist at the Natural History Museum at the National University of San Marcos in Lima, Peru, came across a bone in the desert of southern Peru.
 He and his colleagues unearthed 13 vertebrae, four ribs, and part of a pelvis.
 The bones had many of the hallmarks of whale bones, but were unusually large and heavy.
 Urbina's team reconstructed the entire skeleton of Perucetus by studying much smaller whales that lived at the same time.
-They also drew inspiration from manatees that live today, whose dense skeletons allow them to submerge themselves in water to graze on seagrass.
+They also drew inspiration from manatees that live today, whose dense skeletons allow them to submerge themselves in the water to graze on seagrass.

 Urbina and his colleagues came up with a reconstruction of a strange animal.
 It had a huge trunk, a small head, flippers, and hind legs.
 Motani, an expert in reconstructing extinct marine animals, was puzzled by the conclusion.
 He contacted Pyenson, an expert on fossil whales.
-Both felt that modeling Perucetus after manatees was a mistake, since only whales had evolved to such extreme sizes.
+Both felt that modeling Perucetus after manatees was a mistake, since only whales evolved to such extreme sizes.

 In the new study, Pyenson and Motani looked at living whales.
 Because it’s impossible to weigh a living blue whale, no one has ever accurately measured its weight.
 The team looked at data collected by Japanese whaling vessels in the 1940s, and used that information as the basis for their new estimate.
 They also created a 3D model of a blue whale, which they used as a model of Perucetus.
 Using this approach, they estimated that Perucetus weighed 60 to 70 tons, much less than previously thought.